Coo-per/Jetson-Bolt-Pro-Mods/README.md

 1) Enter a value for TARGET_SPEED_MPH: 3 mph to 19 mph.
 2) Upload the program your arduino board.
-3) With the Jetson Bolt Pro OFF, and recommended 36v battery disconnected - Connect the following pins:
+3) With the Jetson Bolt Pro OFF, and recommended 36v battery disconnected: Connect the following pins using the breadboard dupont connectors - They fit right into the Jetson connector

       | ARDUINO PIN | WIRE             | JETSON BOLT PRO CONNECTOR |
       | ----------- | ---------------  | ------------------------- |